9romise/eslint-import-resolver-oxc/README.md

 - type: the type of the bundler.
 - path: the config of the bundler.
+- options: some special options for bundler config.

 If only the `type` is specified, the configuration file in the root directory (`cwd`) will be automatically detected, similar to how `tsconfig` is handled.